Theme

 Lyra is an NVIDIA series of generative 3D world models positioned around explorable scenes, stronger 3D consistency, and broader world-generation workflows.

 The official repository presents Lyra as a family that includes Lyra 1 and Lyra 2, with implementations centered on 3D world modeling rather than 2D image-only generation.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is